dpim/msgraph-sdk-ios/README.md

-# Get started with the Microsoft Graph SDK for iOS
+# Microsoft Graph SDK for iOS

 > This client library is in *preview* - We're looking for feedback